-Discussion Board Post /Homework assignments (20%)
+Homework assignments (20%)

-Discussion Board Posts / Homework assignments are due on Wednesdays by 1159pm.
+Homework assignments are due by class time on the date assigned.
 These shall be completed in Blackboard.
-Late posts or assignments will not be accepted.
-It is anticipated that there will be discussion board posts each week and /or homework assignments which will consist of multiple choice, true/false, or fill in the blank questions based on the text.
-This will comprise twenty percent (20%) of the student's course grade.
+Late homework assignments will not be accepted.
+It is anticipated that there will be four homework assignments.
+Homework assignments will consist of multiple choice, true/false, or fill in the blank questions based on the text.
+The average of the actual number of homework assignments will comprise twenty percent (20%) of the student's course grade.